Bats occupy Israeli army ghost bunkers

-QASR AL-YAHUD, West Bank Abandoned Israeli army bunkers along the Jordan River are providing a lifeline for bats on the endangered species list, researchers say.
+QASR AL-YAHUD, West Bank, Jan 27 Abandoned Israeli army bunkers along the Jordan River are providing a lifeline for bats on the endangered species list, researchers say.

 Soldiers left Israel's underground forts along the frontier with Jordan after a 1994 peace treaty between the two countries.
 With much of the former front line, some of it dotted by mine fields, still designated by the military as off-limits to civilians, bats swooped into the secluded and dark steel caverns.